 Every year we measure key indicators of sustainability to ensure our actions and impact are aligned with our environmental and social values.
-Below is a summary of our findings for 2014.STAKEHOLDER ENGAGEMENT
+Below is a summary of our findings for 2016.

 We continued to actively solicit the feedback of our customer base through post-order online surveys and targeted direct outreach.
 Key inquiry areas were product performance (in order to reduce the wasteful impact of returns and short life-cycle), delivery damage (in order to reduce unnecessary shipping and product replacement impact), and packaging (in order to reduce unnecessary material consumption, or, on the other hand, increase protection of products for shipping security).

 We continued what is internally referred to as our "Industry Greening Campaign" by engaging our largest supplier in an ongoing dialog designed to help them identify and improve their environmental performance.
 This included supplying data on delivery damage as well as excess or insufficient packaging, and helping to identify new products and product categories where green solutions were not being made available or did not exist.
-We also made efforts to reduce business related paperwork conveyed by traditional mail, some of which were more successful than others (as of the end of the year we were still working to drop our subscription to a physical quarterly industry publication).
+We also made efforts to reduce business related paperwork conveyed by traditional mail, and an effort we’ve learned from experience that requires constant vigilance.

 During our annual update of The Green Screen – our system of labeling and ranking products by greenness – we had the opportunity to engage a number of critical third-party product and company certifiers.
 In these conversations we were able to provide feedback on the use and usefulness of various standards, make suggestions for improving and expanding coverage for certain product categories, and solicit clarification on the appropriate use of particular sustainability measures.